 The reality is that our lives are completely different than they were just a few weeks ago.
 We've thrown a lot at kids, especially older ones.
-They're doing e-learning, missing events, stuck at home without their friends—and because they're big kids, they're expected to navigate it without tantrums or attitude.
+They're missing camp and school, stuck at home without their friends—and because they're big kids, they're expected to navigate it without tantrums or attitude.
 Allow children to express how hard things are, and remember it's okay to baby them, just a little bit, while they adjust.

 Although the phrases above won't magically fix anything, they can help children cope with their disappointment.
 The goal is to let children know their feelings are valid and you're willing to help them, however you can.

 - Psychological First Aid for Kids During Coronavirus - Motherly ›